mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter3.md

 > **Challenge #2**
 >
-> Just like you did for the acoustic data set, feel fee to augment the utterances I built.
+> Just like you did for the acoustic data set, feel free to augment the utterances I built.
 I suggest continuing to create utterances related to the Pokemon you added in the last challenge.

 This concludes the exercise.